Fusion4Energy/F4Epurity/README.md

 ```bash
 source env/bin/activate
 ```
 Clone the repository containing the code from the [GitHub repository](https://github.com/Fusion4Energy/F4Epurity).
+Note that for users without Git installed, you can instead download an archive of the repository, see [here](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives).

 ```bash
 git clone git@github.com:Fusion4Energy/F4Epurity.git